Oahu's Ultimate North Shore Road Trip

 Healthier and Vegan Options

-If fruits and veggies are more of your type of thing, then I have some vegetarian and vegan friendly recommendations for you!
+If fruits and veggies are more of your thing, then I have some vegetarian and vegan friendly recommendations for you!

 At the farm stands you can try tropical fruits like pineapples, coconuts, papayas, lilikois (Hawaiian passion fruit), guavas, and avocados.
 In my opinion, Hawaii produces the tastiest, creamiest avocados in the world.
 If you’re an avocado lover, I compel you to get one!
 Otherwise, give a lilikoi or guava a taste!
 A local favorite snack is to put li hing mui (a sweet and sour powder) on fruits like mango and pineapple.
 It’s not for everyone, but you should give it a try!